-So anyway, back to a much more fun topic: food.
 When I was at the farmer's market again last weekend with my blogger friend Haley, I spotted these beautiful red cabbages and just had to get them.
 (Although, I'm not sure why they are called red cabbage when they are clearly the most gorgeous shade of deep purple.)
-I have never done much with cabbage before, but I had heard of stuffed cabbage, which is traditionally an Eastern European dish made with a flavorful tomato sauce base.
+I have never really cooked with cabbage before, but I had heard of stuffed cabbage, which is traditionally an Eastern European dish made with a flavorful tomato sauce base.
 I soon wondered if I could make it with an Asian-flavored twist, similar to what one might find stuffed inside a dumpling.

 Asian Stuffed Red Cabbage